anup26x11x2006/Scientific-Calculator/README.md

-   # SCIENtific-Calculator Made By ANUP
+   # SCIENTific-Calculator Made By ANUP